Accurate boundary bootstrap for the three-dimensional O($N$) normal universality class: Error analysis

-Both sources of errors are taken into account in our final results.
+Both sources of error are taken into account in our final estimates.
 We extract the truncated solutions associated with different input choices separately.
-Each input choice gives an uncertainty range associated with the $\L\rightarrow \infty$ extrapolation.
-The maximum and minimum values determine the errors in our final results.
+Each set of input choice leads to an uncertainty range associated with the $\L\rightarrow \infty$ extrapolation.
+Their maximum and minimum values determine the total errors.

-In figure \ref{Ext_1} and figure \ref{Ext_2}, we give some zoom-in examples for the power-law fits with input-induced errors.
-The uncertainty ranges are represented by the blue bands.
+In Fig. \ref{Ext_1} and Fig. \ref{Ext_2}, we present some zoom-in examples for the power-law fits with input-induced and extrapolation errors.
+The uncertainty ranges are indicated by the blue bands.